 How does it arouse curiosity?

-When it says “How to” it’s arousing our curiosity as they assure us knowing the way to achieve something we want.
+When it says “How to” it arouses our curiosity since they seem to know the way to achieve something we want.

 How does it embellish the benefit?

-When it says “And how to be “in control” even when you feel otherwise” it’s what every shy person wants in nervous situations, such as a first date.
+When it says “And how to be “in control” even when you feel otherwise” it’s a benefit every shy person wants in nervous situations, such as a first date.

 How does it put a picture in our minds?

-When we say first date, first intimate encounter, we can perfectly imagine that awkward moment when we undress (physically or mentally) for the first time in front of someone.
+When we say first date, first intimate encounter, we can perfectly picture that awkward moment when we get undressed (physically or mentally) for the first time in front of someone.